MetaCoq/metacoq/README.md

 -----

 Implementation of a fuel-free and verified reduction machine, conversion checker and type checker for PCUIC.
+This relies on a postulate of strong normalisation of the reduction relation of PCUIC on well-typed terms.
 The extracted safe checker is available in Coq through a new vernacular command:

     MetaCoq SafeCheck <term>